Awesomedonut/CookSmart/README.md

 10. Optimization of image generation

 # What we did for the final project
-1. Enhanced user interface for improved clarity and aesthetics.
+1. Enhanced user interface for improved clarity and aesthetics
 2. Implemented notification feature for the calendar fragment and ingredients
 3. Now able to generate recipes by selecting available ingredients
 4. Can use camera to analyze ingredients in a photo to create recipes from